wiljanslofstra/gliese/README.md

 ## BrowserSync

-BrowserSync is built-in, but not enabled by default.
-To enable it, go to ```gulp/config/paths.js```, set ```browserSync.enabled``` to ```true``` and add a proxy URL.

-You can also use any of the other BrowserSync modes, the ```browserSync``` object is directly passed to BrowserSync.
-For all options checkout [the BrowserSync docs](https://www.browsersync.io/docs/options).
+BrowserSync is built into Laravel Mix.
+You can change the proxy URL in ```webpack.mix.js```.

 ## Add modules

 In the last year I've built a few JavaScript components that are being used across projects.
-A lot of them however are not required for every project.
+A lot of them are not necessary in every project.
 But they were still available in the code at all times.

 To keep things clean, and make it easy to add prebuilt components I've added a CLI command to add components on-the-fly.
 All available components are defined in ```/dev/modules/```.
 You can install